 Data sources and analysis empowerment

-Many companies have a ton of data available — internally from different departments, the insights team, and from partners or vendors with their own data.
+Many companies have a ton of data available — internally from different departments, the insights team, and partners or vendors with their data.

 “At Wayfair, I value data transparency,” Brenna said.
 “People are empowered to run their analysis.”